AmateurAudioDude/Raspberry-Pi-I2S-capture-device-as-slave/README.md

 **Modified to be used as a capture device for I2S audio in slave mode.
 The device connecting to the Raspberry Pi must therefore be set to master mode.**

 ### Master mode
 **Modified to be used as a capture device for I2S audio in master mode.
-The device connecting to the Raspberry Pi must therefore be set to slive mode.**
+The device connecting to the Raspberry Pi must therefore be set to slave mode.**

 General I2S slave I/O device tree overlay for Raspberry Pi.
 Tested with Raspberry pi Compute Module 3+ and Asahi Kasei AK4556.